yangshiteng/Data-Science-Learning-Path/Notes/Decision Tree Introduction.md

 The common problem with Decision trees, especially having a table full of columns, they fit a lot.
 Sometimes it looks like the tree memorized the training data set.
 If there is no limit set on a decision tree, it will give you 100% accuracy on the training data set because in the worse case it will end up making 1 leaf for each observation.
 Thus this affects the accuracy when predicting samples that are not part of the training set.

-Here are two ways to remove overfitting:
+Here are four ways to remove overfitting:

+- Set the minimum number of samples in each leaf
+- Set the maximum depth of the tree
 - Pruning Decision Trees.
 - Random Forest